gavinmcfarland/mole/README.md

 ## How does it work?

 It works by reading theme data which describes design traits or characteristics which are organised in any JSON like file.
-A set of plugins then transforms the data in different ways so it can be more easily used by templates for different platforms.
+A set of plugins then transforms the data in different ways so it can be more easily used by templates for different platforms and languages.
 The output is then written to a file or set of files for a variety of platforms depending on your configuration.

 ## Configure